mmgyorke/BigTransfer_BiT_experiment/README.md

-# Image Classification using (BiT) BigTransfer
+Image Classification using BigTransfer (BiT)

-Experimenting with keras implementation.
+I am starting off with the keras implementation of (BiT) - Big Transfer on the tf_flowers dataset.